 - Business description: Write 750 characters naturally weaving in your primary keywords and the neighborhoods you serve.

 - Photos: Upload at least 20 high-quality photos — exterior, interior, team, products, work samples.
-Businesses with more photos get dramatically more profile views.

 - Q&A: Seed common questions and answer them yourself before customers ask them.
-These appear publicly on your profile.

 Step 2: Build a Keyword Strategy Around Seattle Neighborhoods